 The DataArrow plug-in works specifically on the Arrow geometry plug-in in Viz.
 It controls the start and end points of the arrow object, enabling incoming data to control the arrow object.

-(i) Information: DataPool plug-ins only work properly on a single channel on the same machine.
+- A Note: This plug-in is located in: Plugins -> Container plug-ins -> Data - (i) Information: DataPool plug-ins only work properly on a single channel on the same machine.

 DataArrow Properties